Kuretake Gansai Tambi by Zig Watercolor Review and Lightfast Testing 1 Year Fugitive Results

 I recommend 100% cotton Arches Cold Press watercolor paper.
 For the best price, I usually get it on Blick here.

-It appears that something has changed in their manufacturing over the years.
+Something has changed in their manufacturing over the years.
 My old set of 36 didn't have as much fading in the reds, but the new set has every single red, pink and purple show signs of fading within 6 months.
-Typically lightfast colors show no change in indirect window lighting for over 1 year (the majority of my Daniel Smith watercolors have been in the window for 2 years with no fading).
-This Kuretake Gansai set is best used for practice, color theory, sketchbooks, card making and other indoor craft projects.
-I would not sell artwork made with these paints, and I expect any art you hang on a wall in a well-lit room will fade over time.
+Typically lightfast colors show no change in indirect window lighting for over 1 year.
+For reference, the majority of my 260+ Daniel Smith watercolors have been in the window for 2 years with no fading.
+It appears that Kuretake Gansai is best used for illustration projects meant to be scanned for print reproduction.
+It's also acceptable for painting practice, color theory, sketchbooks, card making and other indoor craft projects.
+I would not sell artwork made with these paints (especially without a note on how to care for fugitive colors).
+I expect any art hung on a wall in a well-lit room/with nearby windows will fade over time.

 THE INFORMATION BELOW IS REGARDING MY OLDER REVIEW FOR THE ORIGINAL 36 COLOR SET.